jkvc/twitter-scraper-lite/README.md

 # twitter-scraper-lite

-A super lightweight Twitter scraper that scrapes the web frontend to get around the QPS limit.
+A selenium-based Twitter scraper that scrapes the web frontend to get around the QPS limit.

 ## prerequisites